vlocityinc/vlocity_build/README.md

 Running `packExport` with no queries defined in your Job File will export all the predefined queries for each type.
 If you do have some special queries defined, you can also run: `packExportAllDefault` to specify running all the default queries.

 ## Git Changes Based Deploys
 Add `gitCheck: true` to your job file to enable checking what the latest git hash was before deploying to the target org.
 With this setting *only* the DataPacks that have changed between the previous git hash and the latest git hash will be deployed to the org.
-Add the key `gitCheckKey: Folder1` to your individual Job Files if you have more than one folder in your repo that contains DataPacks.
+Add the key `gitCheckKey: Folder1` to your individual Job Files if you have more than one folder in your repo that contains DataPacks.Add `overrideOrgCommit: local_commit_id` to your job file in order to redeploy the commit from local branch without changing the commit in the target org.

 This will greatly speed up Deployment when used consistently.